-On February 6, 2020 the Company signed a definitive agreement for an equity stake in Sunshine State Tea Company ("SSTC") based in Boca Raton, Florida.
+On April 1, 2020, the Company issued consideration for the definitive agreement, which was signed February 6, 2020, for an equity investment in Sunshine State Tea Company ("SSTC") based in Boca Raton, Florida.
 SSTC's main product line is infused CBD tea with zero percent THC.
-The Company has agreed to purchase 18 per cent of SSTC with consideration in common shares and has agreed to the valuation of SSTC being \$1,500,000.
+The Company has purchased 18% of SSTC with consideration in common shares and has agreed to the valuation of SSTC being \$1,500,000.
 The Company will allocate \$500,000 in a promissory note toward the project within the first three years.
-This transaction, which will close on receipt of exchange approval, is a non-arm's-length transaction in that the Company's Chief Executive Officer, is an insider of SSTC.
-The Company is relying on certain valuation and minority approval exemptions from Multilateral Instrument 61-10.
+The transaction is a non-arm's-length transaction in that the Company's Chief Executive Officer, is an insider of SSTC.
+The Company relied on certain valuation and minority approval exemptions from Multilateral Instrument 61-10.